tkubica12/azure-workshops/w-terraform-on-azure/docs/03-advancedContepts.md

 # Lab 3 - More advanced concepts: versioning, conditions, structure inputs and abstractions, cycles

 ## Conditionals
-As first tak we will want make our Azure SQL module more universal by adding configuration of auditing to Azure Monitor (Log Analytics workspace is being created in root module already), but conditionaly.
-We want to configure this for our produciton deployments, but not for dev environments to save costs.
+As first tak we will want make our Azure SQL module more universal by adding configuration of auditing to Azure Monitor (Log Analytics workspace is being created in root module already), but conditionally.
+We want to configure this for our production deployments, but not for dev environments to save costs.
 We need to make sure module can be parametrized to deploy auditing only when asked for.

-Here are resources to be placed in module (do not forget to also decalre logWorkspaceId variable):
+Here are resources to be placed in module (do not forget to also declare logWorkspaceId variable):

 ```
 resource "azurerm_mssql_database_extended_auditing_policy" "module" {